nazmulidris/exoplayer_learning/README.md

 TK - show how to set aspect ratio when minimized
 TK - show how to mark activity resizeable
 TK - show how to see the AF code in action by starting YT / GPM

-## Loading files over HTTP using ExoPlayer
-TK - if files are loaded over network then `android.permission.INTERNET` needs to be added `<uses-permission android:name="android.permission.INTERNET" />`

 ## Loading files locally from APK using ExoPlayer
 TK - test to see if file loading from res works using